 The camera in an iPhone is pretty good and often better than a regular point-and-shoot.
-Editing your photos with an app can dramatically improve their visual impact, turning an ordinary photo into something amazing.
-There are a number of smartphone apps that excel in basic photo processing techniques, including exposure and colour adjustments, sharpening, cropping and straightening.
+Editing your photos with an app can dramatically improve their visual impact, turning an ordinary image into something extraordinary.
+Several smartphone apps excel in basic photo processing techniques, including exposure and colour adjustments, sharpening, cropping, and straightening.

 Retouch your property photos carefully

 Stunning imagery will be at the heart of your property marketing campaign.
 Just remember that using misleading photos will land you in hot water.
 The ACCC hands out hefty fines to anyone caught enlisting deceptive practices.

 That means you can’t Photoshop out an enormous concrete tower, no matter how much it obscures your ocean view.
 Non-permanent fixtures such as a crane or a removable washing line are generally acceptable to remove if needed.
 A general rule is that if you are not going to patch, fix, paint or clean it, don’t Photoshop it either!

 In my line of work, we have proven that properties with professional photos move up to 40% faster than those marketed with amateur or bad images.
 Surprisingly, so many people will spend thousands of dollars on getting their property ready for market, yet will baulk on spending $100 or so dollars on hiring a professional photographer to take great photos of their number one asset.